Drug information

 Location: United States

-Purpose: The purpose of this study is to evaluate whether a combination of the HDAC inhibitor panobinostat and the immunomodulator peginterferon alfa-2a can reduce the latent HIV reservoir.5
+Purpose: The purpose of this study was to evaluate whether a combination of the HDAC inhibitor panobinostat and the immunomodulator peginterferon alfa-2a could reduce the latent HIV reservoir.11

-Selected Study Results: Results published at CROI 2022 indicated that panobinostat reactivated latent HIV and interferon alfa-2a induced immune activation in participants with viral suppression on ART.
-The combination regimen, however, produced no change in latent HIV reservoir size.12
+Selected Study Results: Results published in Cell (2024) and presented at CROI 2022 indicated that panobinostat and interferon alfa-2a reactivated latent HIV and induced immune activation in participants with viral suppression on ART.
+The combination regimen produced no major change in total HIV-1 proviral DNA, but a trend for a decrease of intact proviruses was seen.
+(Intact HIV-1 proviruses are proviruses which are capable of replicating and may contribute to viral rebound.)12,13

 For more details on the studies listed above, see the Health Professional version of this drug summary.